Duskmate/chaincare/README.md

   sudo ./network.sh deployCC -c mednet -ccn medblock -ccp ./chaincode -ccl go
 ```

-Deploys the medcc chaincode written in Go, enabling secure transactions for managing medical records and claims.
+Deploys the mednet chaincode written in Go, enabling secure transactions for managing medical records and claims.

 ## Try It Out | Interacting with the Network